ExaDigiT/SimulationDashboard/README.md

 ## Getting Started

 To get the project up and running locally, you will want to start by cloning the project and running `npm install` in the projects directory.
+Then run `npm run dev`.

 After doing so you can navigate to `localhost:8080` to login to the application.